irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 * Rate of fire was updated for almost every shotgun, and it is now balanced around other shotguns within same damage class.

 ### New shotgun damage
-Shotgun damage in vanilla Payday 2 is always the same if at least one of your shotgun pellets hits an enemy, and its always equal to the damage stat you see in your invenotry.
+Shotgun damage in vanilla Payday 2 is always the same if at least one of your shotgun pellets hits an enemy, and its always equal to the damage stat you see in your inventory.
 In most video games, shotgun's damage is spread across every fired pellet.
 So if you were to hit an enemy, you would deal "shotgun's damage/amount of pellets" per every pellet you hit, so not every hit would deal full damage.
 Gilza uses a new "hybrid" system which adds a "minimal shotgun damage multiplier" property to all shotguns.
 It ensures that your shotgun will always deal a certain % of it's maximum damage with every shot, but in order to deal maximum damage, you need for all pellets to connect to your target.

 For ease of explanation, here is an example: Let's take a shotgun with 10 pellets and max total damage of 200.
 In vanilla PD2 you would deal 200 damage if at least one of your pellets hits an enemy.
 In most other games every pellet would deal 20 damage individually.
 With Gilza, this same shotgun will also have a "minimal shotgun damage multiplier" property.
-This property usualy depends on shotguns's damage class, but for the sake of this example let's say for this shotgun it's equal to 0.5.
+This property usually depends on shotguns's damage class, but for the sake of this example let's say for this shotgun it's equal to 0.5.
 Anytime you fire this shotgun, first pellet that hits an enemy, would ALWAYS deal 100 damage.
 After it, other pellets from the same shot will deal "100/9" or ~11.11 damage.

 This new system ensures that your shotgun can always kill enemies in a set amount of shots, and it also allows for multi-hits to be almost as effective as they are in vanilla Payday 2, since even 1 connected pellet from a shot, will deal at least some % of your shotgun's maximum damage.
 However at the same time, it makes shotguns slightly less consistent, since you now need for all pellets to connect to deal full damage, and full damage is usually important for kill breakpoints.
 Yours, and your shotgun's accuracy stat are now even more important than before.

 This new damage system still scales with damage drop off.
 As for headshots: if any of your pellets from the same shot connects to the head, your minimal damage will also receive a headshot multiplier.
 Additional pellets deal extra headshot damage only if they land in the head.
-Shotgun multiplier is different per shotgun class - double barrels for example always have a multiplier of 1, so you only need 1 pellet to connect, additonal pellets will deal 0 damage.
-Because of that, doubel barrel shotguns will feel the most similar to vanilla PD2 shotguns.
+Shotgun multiplier is different per shotgun class - double barrels for example always have a multiplier of 1, so you only need 1 pellet to connect, additional pellets will deal 0 damage.
+Because of that, double barrel shotguns will feel the most similar to vanilla PD2 shotguns.

 ### New damage classes
 |Shotgun type|Damage class|Headshots to kill a light swat|Headshots to kill a heavy swat|Minimal shotgun damage multiplier|Notes|